-We ensure our PE Subject Leader has appropriate support to develop our PE & School Sport offer and lead clubs and activities, and as a result, pupils are keen lour teachers effectively.
-Our PE Subject Leader will lattend regular training and receive focused support from Vale Royal School Sport Partnership & Youth Sport linvolvement.
-Certificates and awards are always Trust trainers lincreasing attainment across the curriculum through physical activity in order to maximise the opportunities show the benefits and demonstrate the ways to lincorporate greater amounts of physical activity within the school day.
-Staff have also attended a British Values staff meeting, which summarised how PE & School Sport link to each British Value.
+We ensure our PE Subject Leader has appropriate support to develop our PE & School Sport offer and lead clubs and activities, and as a result, pupils are keen our teachers effectively.
+Our PE Subject Leader will attend regular training and receive focused support from Vale Royal School Sport Partnership & Youth Sport involvement.
+Certificates and awards are always Trust trainers.